Rust-Libraries-Binaries/rust_gui_kit/README.md

 Ongoing: Regular updates based on community feedback and contributions.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 If you’d like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.

 Fork the repo and create your branch from main.